Before you shop for the right health plan, take a few minutes to educate yourself on the different health insurance policies available.

 If you're between jobs and you know your future employer will sponsor your coverage once you start the new job, short-term health insurance could be a good option.
 It's intended to provide emergency protection, so it doesn't cover existing conditions, prescriptions, and most office visits.

 What is a student health plan?

 Student health insurance plans cover full-time students who need affordable coverage while they're in school.
-If you're a student, you can choose from a range of deductibles and, because it's not an HMO or a PPO, you can visit any doctor or hospital.
+If you're a student, you can choose from a range of deductibles and, because it's not a HMO or PPO, you can visit any doctor or hospital.